-41 OJ L 348, 24.12.2008, p.
+&lt;sup>45 OJ L 348, 24.12.2008, p.
 130.

-42 Delegations had a first exchange of views concerning the relationship between the draft Directive on EIO and the existing measures.
+&lt;sup>46 Delegations had a first exchange of views concerning the relationship between the draft Directive on EIO and the existing measures.
 In particular, a question was raised whether delegations would prefer to include in this Article a detailed list of specific provisions. (c.f.14445/11 COPEN 228 EUROJUST 138 CODEC 1479 EJN 116) In addition a question has been asked to the CLS regarding the possibility of applying along the EIO, after its date of implementation, other instruments in force at that date.
-In its answer the CLS underlined that once the date of implementation passed the EIO Directive sets a new regime between the Member States and thus the instruments which it replaces may not be applicable between the Member States anymore.

-^{} OJ: Please insert the date: XXXX years from the entry into force of this Directive.
-The date shall be further discussed.
+\ OJ: Please insert the date: Two years from the entry into force of this Directive.